Skip to main content

 It can help in higher-volume, repeatable lanes when your written guidance is stable enough for quality checks.
 Risk is higher when work is heavy on edge cases, when incorrect decisions could seriously harm people, or when moderation relies on personal data without strong controls.
 A common failure mode is drift: reviewers follow stale instructions, appeals rise, and consistency drops.

-There is no single conversion or revenue rule in this grounding pack.
+There is no single conversion or revenue rule that applies universally.
 Treat it as a measurement problem: track pass rate, manual-review rate, completed transaction rate, and downstream abuse or dispute loss by segment.
 If your own data shows a low-risk cohort with strong completion and low loss, lighten checks there before loosening controls everywhere.

 There is no universal cadence that fits every marketplace.
 A practical starting point is trigger-based reverification when behavior or account details change, then expanding only where those reviews actually catch meaningful abuse.
 Watch backlog, reviewer yield, and false-positive lockouts.
 If volume rises faster than decision value, your triggers are too broad.